Phoenix-Finance/Phoenix-Documentation/content/options/strategies.md

 In this example, Lucy employs a covered call strategy as she intends to hold the underlying asset for a long time but does not expect an appreciation in price in the short term, and she is satisfied with selling the assets at a predetermined price.

-Please note that FPO v1.0 on FinNexus doesn’t allow for selling options for now.
+Please note that PPO v1.0 on Phoenix Finance doesn’t allow for selling options for now.

 ## Straddle Strategy